elraphty/PureNodePizzaApp/README.md

-# PURE NODE PIZZZA API
+# PURE NODE PIZZZA API CLI APP
-An api using raw node, that allow users to place pizza orders, users should send an items payload which will be an array of objects and the objects
+An api using raw node, that allow users to place pizza orders, users should send an items payload which will be an array of objects and users can also interact with the app via command line

 ## Built With
   ### Node Core Api